Use controls above or click here to open Part I of Jimmy’s story in a new window

 LISTEN to Jimmy Weldon on Hometown Heroes — OR — LISTEN to Part II of Jimmy’s interview

-92-year-old Jimmy Weldon of Burbank, CA appears on episode #411 of Hometown Heroes, debuting March 19, 2016.
+92-year-old Jimmy Weldon of Burbank, CA appears on episodes #411 and #412 of Hometown Heroes, airing in March, 2016.
 Born in Texas and raised in Oklahoma, Weldon served with the 1270th Engineer Combat Battalion in Europe during World War II.

 If he hadn’t made it safely home from overseas duty, we never would have heard his voice on the Yogi Bear Show, bringing a little duck named “Yakky Doodle” to life.
 In the opening minutes of the program, you’ll hear Jimmy launching into Yakky’s voice, demonstrating he can still perform those vocal gymnastics at age 92.
 CLICK HERE for a short video of Jimmy delivering a flashback to his Yakky Doodle days.